 At the terminal I met another guy who was between jobs so was taking a few weeks to travel around and was now taking a similar route on his bike.
 He, as other cyclists that I would speak to, was basically taking his time to do his route, so wasn’t beholden to any timetable!

 On to the ferry bang on time and I grabbed some food that I had made yesterday with a brew from the cafe on the MV Clansman (again).

 Then I decided that I didn’t smell too clever so took advantage of the showers on board.
 Then a kip, and soon enough we were at Castlebay.

 I’d already decided as we landed on Eriskay that I was going to go to Vatersay, and after the 12.5% gradient of the first hill, almost regretted it.
-Standing at the top with my lungs bursting, I decided that I wasn’t going to lug my panniers to the burial grounds and back up the gradient, so, I ditched them, appropriately, in a ditch, so that I could pick them up when I came back up the gradient!
+Standing at the top with my lungs bursting, I decided that I wasn’t going to lug my panniers to the burial grounds at the end of the road on Vatersay, and then back up the gradient, so, I ditched them, appropriately, in a ditch, so that I could pick them up when I came back up the gradient!